colombbus/tangara-server/README.md

-Tangara-ui
+Tangara-server
 ==========

-A Symfony2's Framework web interface for [TangaraJS](https://github.com/colombbus/tangarajs)
+A Symfony2's Framework web interface for [TangaraJS](https://github.com/colombbus/tangara-client)

-The TangaraUI adds support for the TangaraJS educational program.
+Tangara-server adds support for the Tangara-client educational program.
 It provides a flexible framework for user management that aims to handle common tasks such as user registration and password retrieval, project management